-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 service level agreement between it and the user.
-419 Condition 4.1.1 Clause 5.21(9) Any written service level agreement entered into under subclause 5.21(7) must include a provision that no charge is to be imposed if the test or audit reveals a non- compliance with this Code.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 420 Condition 4.1.1 Clause 5.21(11) If a test or audit shows that the accuracy of the metering installation or information from the meter associated with the metering installation does not comply with the requirements under this Code, the network operator must: advise the affected parties as soon as practicable of errors detected under a test or audit, the possible duration of the errors; and must restore the accuracy of the metering installation in accordance with the applicable service level agreement.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 421 Condition 4.1.1 Clause 5.21(12) The original stored error correction data in a meter must not be altered except during accuracy testing and calibration of a metering installation.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 422 Condition 4.1.1 Clause 5.22(1) A network operator must validate energy data in accordance with this Code applying, as a minimum, the prescribed rules and procedures set out 4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 in accordance with the applicable service level agreement between it and the user.
+The applicable service levels are set out in the PPA between GPPL and its customer.
+419 Condition 4.1.1 Clause 5.21(9) Any written service level agreement entered into under subclause 5.21(7) must include a provision that no charge is to be imposed if the test or audit reveals a non-compliance with this Code.
+4 As per the PPA, the cost of testing and auditing remains with GPPL.
+NP NR 420 Condition 4.1.1 Clause 5.21(11) If a test or audit shows that the accuracy of the metering installation or information from the meter associated with the metering installation does not comply with the requirements under this Code, the network operator must: • advise the affected parties as soon as practicable of errors detected under a test or audit, the possible duration of the errors; and • must restore the accuracy of the metering installation in accordance with the applicable service level agreement.
+4 No errors have been identified that require the affected party to be notified during the audit period.
+This requirement is covered by the PPA.
+NP NR 421 Condition 4.1.1 Clause 5.21(12) The original stored error correction data in a meter must not be altered except during accuracy testing and calibration of a metering installation.
+4 No data has been altered during the audit period.
+NP NR 422 Condition 4.1.1 Clause 5.22(1) A network operator must validate energy data in accordance with this Code applying, as a minimum, the prescribed rules and procedures set out in Appendix 2 and must, where 4 Although GPPL validates its energy data, it considers that the methodologies it uses do not fully comply with the prescribed validation rules and procedures set out in Appendix 2 and the prescribed substitution and NP 2